-- Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.
+Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.
 Appropriate documentation may be required.

+See https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx (Links to an external site.).
-See https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx. - · You are responsible for everything in the lecture unless I tell you otherwise. - · If you need to miss class, be sure to see me to find out what you missed. - · Handouts: I put as much as possible in the notes, but the lectures usually cover more - · Textbook: Supplements lecture; follow by topic; syllabus may include some pointers to topics - · Problems: Work as many as you can find: the best possible quiz preparation.

-\cdot Supplementary problems: Sometimes we can help find more; try assigning yourself design problems and look at other books
+- You are responsible for everything in the lecture unless I tell you otherwise. - Handouts: I put as much as possible in the notes, but the lectures usually cover more - Textbook: Supplements lecture; follow by topic; syllabus may include some pointers to topics - Problems: Work as many as you can find: the best possible quiz preparation. - Supplementary problems: Sometimes we can help find more; try assigning yourself design problems and look at other books